-Australia is surrounded to the north and east by some 8000 kilometres of active tectonic plate boundaries capable of generating tsunami that would reach Australia within two to four hours.
-Other plate boundaries across the Pacific basin, such as the South American subduction zone, can also
+Australia is surrounded to the north and east by some 8,000 kilometres of active tectonic plate boundaries capable of generating tsunamis that would reach Australia within 2-4 hours.
+Other plate boundaries across the Pacific basin, such as the South American subduction zone, can also generate tsunamis that would reach Australia in 14-18 hours.
+Understanding tsunami risk in Australia helps emergency managers and at-risk communities to prepare more effectively for a tsunami.

 Guest Speakers: